DuncanCragg/NetMash/README.txt

-NetMash
+Cyrus

-See http://netmash.net - it's experimental at the moment so you probably shouldn't be reading this, you should be reading the code or something.
+See http://the-cyrus.net - it's experimental at the moment so you probably shouldn't be reading this, you should be reading the code or something.
 Or contacting me.

 Run the emulator with Google maps at API 10-16, then: